WHAT IS YOUR HIKING FREQUENCY AND INTENSITY?

 - Regular: about 20 outings per year.
 4 to 6 hours, 10 to 20 km, 700 to 1200m of elevation gain per outing.

 - Intensive: more than 20 times a year.
 More than 6 hours, more than 20 km, 1200 to 2000m of elevation gain per outing.

 SUSTAINABLE DEVELOPMENT INFORMATION

-For the fabric lining of these shoes, we dye the yarn at source in order to reduce the environmental impact.
+For the fabric on the cuff lining and on the inner sole coating of these shoes, we dye the thread during manufacturing to reduce the environmental impact.
 Textile dyeing requires a lot of water but also produces waste water from the dye baths.
 To reduce this environmental impact, we use a mass pigmentation process that involves adding the colour pigments when the yarn itself is produced.

 SOLE WITH GRIP

 The grip of our soles is certified.

 To be awarded certification, the boots must pass laboratory tests to assess the grip rate on different surfaces (Smooth, Rugged, Dry, Wet).
 To validate these tests, we assess the quality of our soles in the field, in the mountains, by a panel of representative testers over 500 km